JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 traj, color, xmin, xmax, ymin, ymax = loop()
 ```

 Now let's see what we got.
 We'll do a visualization of the values that come out of the neural network.
+The neural network acts on a very high dimensional space, so we will need to project that to a visualization
-If the neural network
-successfully trained to be a classifier, then we should see distinct clusters for the various digits.
+in a two dimensional space.
+If the neural network successfully trained to be a classifier, then we should see
+relatively distinct clusters for the various digits, noting that they will not be fully separated in two
+dimensions due to potential distance warping in the projection.

 ```julia
 # A collection of all the allowed shapes